-In this tutorial we will show you how to install Redis on Debian 10.
-For those of you who didn’t know, Redis is a in memory key-value data structure store mainly used as a database, message broker or as a cache.
+In this tutorial, we will show you how to install Redis on Debian 10.
+For those of you who didn’t know, Redis is an in-memory key-value data structure store mainly used as a database, message broker, or cache.
 Redis supports wide languages with flexibility and high performance.
 It supports different data structures like strings, lists, sets, maps, spatial indexes, and bitmaps.

 Install Redis on Debian 10 Buster

 Step 1.
 Before we install any software, it’s important to make sure your system is up to date by running the following

 Redis version 5.0.x is included in the default Debian 10 repositories.
 To install it run the following command:

 Once the installation is completed, the Redis service will start automatically.
 To check the status of the service enters the following command: